It’s Easter time and all through the house children will be asking how bunnies lay eggs…

 Why is it called GOOD Friday?

 Good question!
 (See what I did?)
 Surely Bad Friday would be a better description of the torture and murder of Jesus?
 In fact the word ‘good’ is also translated as ‘holy’.
-It’s also known as Passion Friday.
-Today, however, many Christians believe the word good is used because without Jesus being crucified, or sacrificed, on Friday there would be no redemption for mankind.
-Maybe both are correct.
+The say is also known as Passion Friday.